Optional French Language Course Package

 All French language courses are optional.
 However, they are a good way to make the most of the cultural immersion already provided by the location of AGS, and to acquire knowledge in written as well as oral language.
 Students who do not wish to take courses at Alliance Française may choose to enroll at another language school at their own expense or opt out of French courses altogether.
 Regardless of whether they have attended formal courses, all students graduating in the Master's and Ph.D. in International Relations and Diplomacy programs must demonstrate that they have reached or exceeded the level required for graduation.

 At the end of their studies at AGS, students have the opportunity to take an exam to obtain a diploma of French language: the DELF (Diplôme d'Etudes en Langue Française) or DALF (Diplôme Approfondi en Langue Française) - depending on their level.
 These diplomas are issued by the French Ministry of Higher Education and accredited throughout Europe.
-Taking this exam is not mandatory but AGS highly recommends taking it as it is a widely recognized and valued credential.
-AGS covers the cost of one DELF or DALF exam for each of its graduating students.
+The cost of the exam ranges between approximately 100 and 250 Euros, depending on the level (more information here).
+It is not mandatory but AGS highly recommends taking it as it is a widely recognized and valued credential.

 Certificate in NGO Management